browserengineering/book/book/scheduling-and-threading.md

 =========================

 In addition to event handlers and rendering, JavaScript also runs on the rendering event loop.
-As we saw in [chapter 9](scripts.md), the first way in which scripts can be run is that when a `<script>` tag is inserted into the DOM, the script subsequently loads and then runs.
+As we saw in [chapter 9](scripts.md), when the parser encounters a `<script` tag, , the script subsequently loads and then runs.
 We can easily wrap all this in a `Task`, with a zero-second timeout, like so:

 ``` {.python expected=False}
 class Tab: